mercadopago/devsite-docs/guides/magento-two/installation-composer.en.md

 # Installation via Composer

-To install the Mercado Pago module in Magento 2 via Composer, you must follow these steps:
+To install the Mercado Pago module in Adobe Commerce (Magento) via Composer, you must follow these steps:

-1. In your terminal, run this command to download the Magento 2 module with Composer:
+1. In your terminal, run this command to download the Adobe Commerce (Magento) module with Composer:

 ```
 composer require mercadopago/magento2-plugin:3.*